ogierpaul/suricate/suricate/sbstransformers/Readme.md

 # Side-by-Side comparators
 * Sbs (Side by Side) deal with a variable X=['name_source', 'name_target', 'city_source', 'city_target', ...] (the records are compared side by side)
 * Perform comparison on two different columns of a same table (like in side-by-side view)
-* Uses different comparison functions: ['exact', 'fuzzy', 'token', 'contains', 'vincenty' ]
+* Uses different comparison functions: ['exact', 'simple', 'token', 'contains', 'vincenty' ]
 * Example of side-by-side data:

 ##### Side-by-side  View